Curaçao Gaming Authority (CGA) Licensed Casinos

 Has anything changed recently with Curaçao's regulator?

-The CGA's entire Supervisory Board resigned in September 2025 following a corruption scandal, and the regulator is currently under investigation — day-to-day licensing continues, but the situation is worth monitoring.
+The CGA's entire Supervisory Board resigned in September 2025, and the regulator has been moved to the Ministry of Justice — day-to-day licensing continues, but the situation is worth monitoring.

 Why do Curaçao casinos offer bigger bonuses than UK casinos?